-20. Any student having absences, excused or unexcused, in any subject, equivalent to the number of times that subject is recited in two weeks of the term, shall not be allowed any additional unexcused absence, and shall make up that work by special examination at the direction of the instructor in charge.
-Any work lost by reason of absences, excused or unexcused, may be required at the discretion of the instructor.
+20. Any student having absences, in any subject, equivalent to the number of times that subject is recited in two weeks of the term, shall make up that work by special examination at the direction of the instructor in charge.
+Any work lost by reason of absences, may be required at the discretion of the instructor.